DeadeyeN/The-Caster-Chronicles/README.md

 Have an issue with this page or the Casters-specific parts of the implementation *(incorrect card text, etc.)*?
 [Submit a ticket!](https://github.com/DeadeyeN/The-Caster-Chronicles/issues/new)

+*Special thanks to my friends Mattaiyah and Enhaloed for helping to re-teach me Python.*

 ## Installation instructions
 This installation guide assumes basic computer literacy and a system without Cockatrice installed.